raul-sauco/ramo-space-shooter/README.md

 Level 2 does not introduce any new elements but speeds up the game, starting to hint at the fast-pace dynamic.
 Spawning interval is set between 2 and 10 seconds and boss fires every 0.5 to 1 second, still only 3 bullets.

+#### Level 3: Air marshall.

+Introduces the new enemy type _sphere_ and it speeds up the spawning interval to between 1 and 8 seconds.
+Boss fires every 0.5 to 1 second, still only 3 bullets.

 ## Issues found.

 ### DontDestroyOnLoad GameObject.